darkn3rd/script-tut/pkgbox/chocolatey/README.md

 # Run AU for every package that contains update.ps1.
 make update

+# Push one already-built package to the public Chocolatey Community
+# Repository.
+Only ever per-package, by name - there is deliberately no
+# bare `publish` target that pushes everything at once.
+make publish-pipx
 ```

 Package output under `*/vendor/` is generated locally and ignored by Git.